-Telehealth startup Hims fell in its public trading debut — and that’s fine with its CEO – TechCrunch
+Hims, the telehealth startup, saw its shares slip in their trading debut — and that’s fine with its CEO – TechCrunch

 Hims & Hers, a San Francisco-based telehealth startup that sells sexual wellness and other health products and services to millennials, began trading publicly today on the NYSE after completing a reverse merger with the blank-check company Oaktree Acquisition Corp.

-Its shares slipped a bit, ending the day down 5% from where they started, but the company, which was founded in 2017 and now claims nearly 300,000 paying subscribers for its various offerings, has never been focused on a splashy headline about its first-day performance, cofounder and CEO Andrew Dudum told us earlier today.
+Its shares slipped a bit, ending the day down 5% from where they started, but the company, which was founded in 2017 and now claims nearly 300,000 paying subscribers for its various offerings, has never been focused on a splashy headline about its first-day performance, co-founder and CEO Andrew Dudum told us earlier today.

 On the contrary, Dudum says that while Hims might have once imagined a traditional IPO, it decided to go the special purpose acquisition company (SPAC) route because of their pricing mechanisms and because it was approached by a SPAC led by renowned money manager Howard Marks, the founder of the global alternative investment firm Oaktree Capital Management. (“We fell in love with the Oaktree team and the capital market experience and deep resources they have.”)

-We talked with Dudum about that SPAC’s structure; the lockups involved now that Him’s shares are trading; and how much of the business still centers around one of its first offerings, which was a generic version of erectile dysfunction pills.
+We talked with Dudum about that SPAC’s structure; the lockups involved now that Hims’ shares are trading; and how much of the business still centers around one of its first offerings, which was a generic version of erectile dysfunction pills.
 Our conversation has been edited lightly for length and clarity.

 TC: You’re a Bay Area-based company selling to a mostly U.S. audience.
 How are you thinking about expanding that footprint geographically?